 For the purposes of this report, the Phase 1 Year 1 data for the reference sites will be used.
 Table 6 shows the native species richness for the reference sites.
-Native species richness was found to be 20 for the Riparian reference site and 22 in the LBVI reference sites.
+Native species richness was found to be 22 in the LBVI reference sites and 5 for the CSS reference site.